Jump to content

 He began his coaching career at Lansdale Catholic High School in Lansdale, Pa where he was the head boys' basketball coach for the 1964–65 season.
 He then coached the Fairfield Stags men's basketball in 1968 where he coached for two years.
 In 1973, he took the reins at American University in 1973, where he coached for five years.
 He coached the Eagles to a finals appearance in the East Coast Conference tournament in 1975.

 In 1978, he returned to his alma mater St. Joseph's.
-In 1980–81, he coached the Hawks to a ECC Tournament championship, to receive a bid to the NCAA tournament.
+In 1980–81, he coached the Hawks to an ECC Tournament championship, to receive a bid to the NCAA tournament.
 As a #9 seed, the Hawks defeated Creighton in the first round and upset the #1 seeded and #1 ranked DePaul to reach the Sweet Sixteen.
 The Hawks then defeated Boston College to advance to the Elite Eight, where their Cinderella run would end by losing to eventual national champion Indiana.

 On May 18, 1981, Lynam accepted an offer to be an assistant coach for the Portland Trail Blazers.[3]
 Portland's coach Jack Ramsay previously coached Lynam at St. Joseph's.[4]
 In his second year in Portland, the Blazers won their first playoff series since their championship season of 1976–77, though they would lose in the second round to the Los Angeles Lakers.